 You may have seen the magazine craft challenge a couple of month’s ago, now there is a fabulous Paperbag Craft challenge by Tinkerlab.
 I always get into a creative tizz when it comes to Tinkerlab’s challenges, as all the blogs taking part have such wonderfully creative ideas.
-This makes a great addition to our Crafts for Boys collection too!
+This makes a great addition to our Crafts for Boys as well as World Book Day Costume ideas too!

 After much pondering, we finally came up with our paperbag craft.
 I knew we wanted to make a paper bag mask of some sort, just not which.

 Then one day… Red Ted, Pip Squeak and I were sitting on the sofa and reading one our much loved books and the idea came to me – A Paper Bag Wild Things Mask.
 This also doubles up nicely as a No Sew Halloween Costumes for those that are reluctant to dress up!
 We also have some fabulous Paper Halloween Craft for kids that you may wish to explore!

 Needless to say I am chuffed that the children adore Where the Wild Things Are.
 We do like a good rumpus.
 And as luck will have it Pip Squeak is currently “reading” this book at nursery too.

 If you don’t know the book, then you really must get hold of a copy – a real childhood classic.
 Max is a little boy who has been sent to his room for being naughty and rude to his mother (without any supper).
 Once up there he begins to day dream and goes off into the land of Wild Things, where he is the wildest of all and becomes king.
 Eventually, he misses home and his family so he returns, to find that his mother has brought up some lovely supper for him.

 Fabulous Sendak illustration and quirky drawings.
 Highly recommended.